pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 Note that an `Html.AntiForgeryToken()` method call is included for each partial view.

 Also note that neither partial view contains JavaScript.
-The standard is for scripts to be located in the parent form, with one exception discussed in the companion Hack.Guide on using JavaScript with Ajax partial views.
+Scripts are located in the parent form, with one exception discussed in the [companion tutorial]((https://app.pluralsight.com/library/courses/aspdotnet-mvc-advanced-topics/table-of-contents) on using JavaScript with Ajax partial views.

 ### Rendered HTML